 Where we transfer and/or store your personal information

-- We are 100% based in the United States so your data will be usually be initially processed in the US.
+- We are based in Canada with servers both in Canada and the US so your data will be usually be initially processed in Canada or the US.
 Some of the recipients we have described in section 10 above, and to whom we disclose your personal information, are based outside the United States.
 We do this on the basis of your consent to this policy.
 In order to protect your information, we take care where possible to work with subcontractors and service providers who we believe maintain an acceptable standard of data security compliance.

 How we keep your personal information secure